Steven-N-Hart/best-practice-code-templates/bash/README.md

     local NUM_REPEATS=2
   elif [ "$STATUS" == "FAIL" ]
   then
-    #Set a variable that shouldn't pass
+    # Set a variable that shouldn't pass and the error code I expect to recieve
     local NUM_REPEATS="NA"
     local EXPECTED="##################### ERROR ##################### You need to supply a number to the print_statement function Instead, you supplied NA" else
-    #Don't run tests that aren't configured properly
+    # Don't run tests that aren't configured properly
     echo "##################### WARNING #####################"
     echo "You need to supply either a PASS or FAIL parameter" fi